MicroBike Folding Bike of Sweden: 7 Interesting Facts

 What grabbed my attention was the MicroBike design centered around the 12-inch wheels even though it started over twenty years ago, and we find ourselves today with the same design parameters.

-Microbike Verdict
+Microbike of Sweden Verdict

 I hope you found that interesting and have learned a few things about the MicroBike folding bike’s history and how it compares to current designs.